 - Spiderweb walking activity!
 You’ll just need painter’s tape and some open space on the floor.
 Practice walking, hopping, and one-leg jumping on the web, trying not to touch the floor

-At the end of the week, reflect on what you read, and what you did.
+At the end of the week, reflect on what you read and did.

 - Did you…